 Federal Direct Student Loan

 The Federal Direct Student Loan is a low-cost loan based on demonstrated financial need.
+Unlike Grants and Scholarships, students will need to repay student loans.
+Repayment of Federal Direct Student Loans begins six months after you graduate, cease to be enrolled for at least 6 credit hours, or leave school.
 There are two types of loans:

 - Subsidized (you repay only the amount of the loan, while the government pays the interest it accrues while you're in school), and